-If your Coeur d’Alene or Post Falls, ID home relies on gas to power appliances such as a stove or water heater, you understand the importance of having a functional gas line.
+If your home relies on gas to power appliances such as a stove or water heater, you understand the importance of having a functional gas line.
 If your gas line becomes damaged, not only will you no longer be able to use your appliances, but you and your loved ones’ health can also be at risk.
-If you suspect your gas line is damaged, don’t wait, call A River City Plumbing today!
+If you suspect your gas line is damaged, don’t wait, call A River City Plumbing today for service in Post Falls, ID and Greater Spokane, Washington areas.

 Is your water heater still not working even after the gas line has been repaired?
 Our plumbers can help!
 Upgrade your home with a gas-powered tankless water heater installation today!